 Ways to Use Béchamel Sauce

 This dairy-free version of béchamel sauce can be used to thicken foods such as soups or stews without cream or milk.
-This sauce is also used over breads and with savory items such as meaty dishes.
-Other dishes that use béchamel sauce include lasagna, soufflé, macaroni and cheese, casseroles, and gratins, or to make the best of a tuna noodle casserole or vegetable pot pie.
+This sauce is also used over bread and with savory items such as meaty dishes.
+Other dishes that use béchamel sauce include lasagna, soufflé, macaroni and cheese, casseroles, and gratins.
+You can also use it to make the best tuna noodle casserole or vegetable pot pie.

 Storing Béchamel Sauce

 This sauce is very sensitive to heat and air.
 Cool the sauce soon after cooking and store it immediately.
-Before storing the sauce in the refrigerator, be sure to cover the sauce with cling film actually touching the sauce to prevent the sauce from forming a skin or hardening, then cover the sauce with a lid in an air-tight container.
+Before storing the sauce in the refrigerator, be sure to cover the sauce with cling film actually touching the sauce.
+This will prevent the sauce from forming a skin or hardening.
+Then cover the sauce with a lid in an air-tight container.
 The sauce can be kept safely for four to five days in the refrigerator.
-The sauce can be frozen as well and must be reheated to 165 F in a saucepan before serving.
+The sauce can be frozen as well.
+To use the sauce, reheat it to 165 F in a saucepan before serving.